badoo/RIBs/android/tutorials/tutorial2/README.md

 abstract fun resolveConfiguration(configuration: C): RoutingAction<V>
 ```

-> ⚠️ This method is important, so that the action is repeatable by the framework when restoring a configuration - that's why we marked those as `Parcelable` in the first place!

-The library offers a `RoutingAction` interface and some implementations of it.
+The library offers implementations of the `RoutingAction` interface, which should cover all cases you encounter.

 For simplicity, we will now only look at one of them: the `AttachRibRoutingAction`, which, as the name implies, tells the `Router` to attach a certain child RIB.